At New Leaf, we understand how a mephedrone addiction can take over your life.

 A conviction for a drug-related offence could have a serious impact.
-It can stop you visiting certain countries- for example the United States- and limit the types of jobs you can apply for.
+It can stop you from visiting certain countries- for example, the United States- and limit the types of jobs you can apply for.

 Did you know?

 Like drinking and driving, driving when high is illegal?
 And you can still be unfit to drive the day after using mephedrone? you can get a heavy fine, be disqualified from driving or even go to prison as a result of this.